 quit if you smoke.
 If your friends smoke, don't stand nearby when they light up because

-him or her about quitting.
+or her about quitting.

 Control your environment.
 Environmental triggers, such as dust

-mites and pet dander, can
+mites and pet dander, can be

-your doctor about using special mattress and pillow covers.
+about using special mattress and pillow covers.

 Get a flu shot every year.
 Health officials recommend that all